posabsolute/jQuery-Validation-Engine/README.md

 Where should the prompt show?
 Possible values are "topLeft", "topRight", "bottomLeft", "centerRight", "bottomRight".
 Defaults to *"topRight"*.
 Default position adjustment could also be provided.

+### showOneMessage
+Only display the first incorrect validation message instead of normally stacking it.

 ### ajaxFormValidation
 If set to true, turns Ajax form validation logic on.
 Defaults to *false*.
 Form validation takes place when the validate() action is called or when the form is submitted.